ILLGrenoble/visa-accounts/README.md

 Access to this micro service is from the VISA API Server.
 VISA passes the OpenID Connect token (JWT) and VISA Accounts provides the necessary mechanism to contact the SSO, validate the token and return user and account information.

-## Design
+## Account Attributes and Cloud-Init

+Account attributes are details concering the user and the account of the connected person (eg user name, email, username, home path, etc).
+Some are common across VISA (ie the user details) but a number can be site specific (eg home path, UID, GID, etc): these attributes are called *account parameters*.

+The Account Parameters are stored in a dictionary (key - value) and sent automatically to a user's instance as part of the Cloud-Init metadata.
+These can then be used during the boot process of the instance if any confiuration within the VM is needed.

-### Obtaining account attributes
+## Obtaining account attributes

-In certain services, we need to provide account username, home path or other such information.
-These can be very site-specific so we leave this open to the developers.
-Keycloak can provide these in many cases but we need to make the design open to add institute-specific modules to obtain account details.
+As mentioned previously, certain Account Attributes can be site-specific so we leave this open for deployment at each facility.
+SSOs (eg Keycloak) can provide these in many cases but we need to make the design open to add institute-specific modules to obtain account details.

 Different providers are necessary to obtain the account attributes as this can depend on site-specific infrastructure.
 For example we can have

-- account attributes pass in the authentication token (eg using keycloak)
+- account attributes passed with the authentication token (eg using keycloak)
 - LDAP
 - DB
 - web service

-An internal API is therefore used to have an abstraction of the provider methods.
-An environment variable allows for the path to the concrete implementation of the attribute-provider API to be specified at runtime.
+An internal API written in JavaScript is therefore used to have an abstraction of the provider methods.
+An environment variable allows for the path to the concrete implementation of the attribute-provider API to be specified at runtime (Docker volume mounts can also be used to link a container to the provider file on the host machine).

-Developing and integrating an attribute provider
+## Developing and integrating an attribute provider

-To integrate and attribute provider for a facility, a simple javascript file has to be linked to the application (specified using an environmnet variable).
+To integrate and attribute provider for a facility, a simple JavaScript file has to be linked to the application (specified using an environmnet variable).
 The interface of this javascript files is as follows:

 ```javascript
 getUserId(userInfo): string;